-My keyword subject today for this blog post is: “blog writer.”
-I always test several keyword phrases that describe what I want in the 8 Women Dream focus keyword plugin in the back-end of this site to make sure it is a term people will actually search for, or even a subject anyone cares to read about.
+Today’s keyword subject for this blog post is: “blog writer.”
+I always test several keyword phrases that describe what I want in the 8 Women Dream focus keyword plugin at the back end of this site to ensure it is a term people will actually search for or even a subject anyone cares to read about.

-You do this to make sure that you don’t spend time writing something that no one will ever read because they can’t find it in search or they are simply not interested.
-A keyword phrase also helps you stay on subject.
+You do this to ensure that you don’t spend time writing something that no one will ever read because they can’t find it in search or are not interested.
+A keyword phrase also helps you stay on the subject.

-Then I also check the specific keyword phrases I am considering in Google’s Keyword tool (you have to create an Adsense account to do this) and on Google Trends.
+Then I also check the keyword phrases I am considering in Google’s Keyword tool (you must create an Adsense account to do this) and on Google Trends.
 This tells me how many people search for a particular keyword phrase and if it is an accelerating or declining trend.

-I usually pick a keyword phrase that has around a 4,000 a month search volume so I can compete for the top spots on page one of Google search in a smaller niche.
+I usually pick a keyword phrase with around a 4,000-a-month search volume to compete for the top spots on page one of Google search in a smaller niche.
 I usually win the niche because of the size of the 8 Women Dream site and the number of years we have been online.

 3. Set the keyword phrase